tajo9128/cloudvina/AWS_SETUP.md

-# CloudVina Phase 1 - AWS Setup Guide
+# BioDockify Phase 1 - AWS Setup Guide

-This guide walks you through setting up AWS for CloudVina using the Free Tier.
+This guide walks you through setting up AWS for BioDockify using the Free Tier.

 ## Step 1: Create AWS Account (if needed)